dosimont/dosimont.github.io/_posts/2017-04-10-analyzing-alya-input-reading.markdown

     do while(words(1)/='ENDGE')
       call ecoute('reageo')

-Test to determine if the file is a binary, in this case call the routine `geobin`.
+Test to determine if the file is a binary, in this case calls the routine `geobin`.

     if( words(1) == 'BINAR' ) then
       !